Anxiety is a common problem for teenagers. Here are some practical tips and ideas for gifts for anxious teens.

 You may also want to read this post: Teen Anxiety – 5 Ways To Help Your Teen Cope

-Disclosure: We earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.
+Disclosure: We earn commissions (at no additional cost to you) if you purchase products from retailers such as Amazon after clicking on a link from our site.

-*Note, these gifts do not take the place of professional counseling.
+*Note, these gifts for anxious teens do not take the place of professional counseling.
 They are simply an opportunity to give the anxious teen in your life a little boost!

 Silver Adjustable Fidget Rings, Anxiety Relief ring, Anti-worry Bead Rings Spinner Ring Gift for Women Men Girls925 Silver Anti-Anxiety Ring – Fidget Spinner Ring – Anxiety Ring Spinner – Beaded Ring – Worry Ring – Premium 925 Silver – Silver or Gold, For Men & Women…CASSIECA 3 PCS Stainless Steel Fidget Spinner Rings for Women Mens Cool Rotatable Calming Worry Meditation Ring Set Relieving Anxiety StressBoho-Magic 925 Sterling Silver Spinner Sun and Moon Ring for Women Fidget Anxiety Relief Wide Band (8)Boho-Magic 925 Sterling Silver Band Rings for Women Wide Wrap Statement Ring (7)

-Journals and Workbooks: Writing your worries down is a great first step in conquering them.
+Journals and Workbooks: Gifts for anxious teens don’t have to be complicated.
+Writing your worries down is a great first step in conquering them.
 There are so many great journals and workbooks available right now to help teens combat anxiety and stress.
+Most provide prompts that can help teens deal with their emotions and anxious thoughts.
 Here are a few of our favorites:

 My Anxiety Shit Anxiety Worksheets & Journal: Anxiety Workbook, A Guided Trigger Tracker Journal, Anxiety Diary, Mood Trackers with Anxiety Symptom,Funny Anxiety Journal for TeensAnger Management Workbook for Teens: Depression and Anxiety Relief Journal: Let That Sh T GoLet That Shit Go My Unicorn Anxiety Journal: Funny Anxiety Workbook Journal For Teens, Mental Health Guided Journal For Self-Reflection, Mental Health … Thoughtful Gifts For Teens With AnxietyMood Tracker Diary: Mental Health journal For Teens – Track Mood, Ease Anxiety, Set Goals, Promote Positive Thinking & Gratitude.Anxiety Relief Journal for Teens: Guided Exercises to Help You Manage Anxiety, Ease Stress, and Find CalmAnxiety Journal for Teens – A 12-Week Anxiety Journal and Self Care Journal for Teens: An Anxiety Journal for Teens with Prompts; Guided Stress Relief … Practice Positive Thinking, and MoreConquer Anxiety Workbook for Teens: Find Peace from Worry, Panic, Fear, and PhobiasThe Healthy Coping Colouring Book and Journal: Creative Activities to Help Manage Stress, Anxiety and Other Big FeelingsAnxiety Journal For Teens: A Fun Notebook for Teens with Prompts to Track Your AnxietyMindfulness for Teens in 10 Minutes a Day: Exercises to Feel Calm, Stay Focused & Be Your Best SelfThe Teen Girl’s Anxiety Survival Guide: Ten Ways to Conquer Anxiety and Feel Your Best (The Instant Help Solutions Series)

 Salt and Lava Lamps: A typical way to reduce anxiety is to shift your focus from what you are anxious about to something else.
-These beautiful, fun lamps can calm your breathing and shift your teen from an anxious episode.
+These beautiful, fun lamps are great gift ideas that can calm your breathing and shift your teen from an anxious episode.

 Jellyfish Lava Lamp Multi-Color Changing Aquarium Night Light with 5 Glowing Jellyfish Electric Tank Mood Light Home Office Room Desk Decor Lamp Gift for Kids Men Women for Christmas BirthdayFANHAO USB Himalayan Salt Lamp Healthy Ionizer Air Purifier with 7 Colors Changing Glows LED Bulb and Closed Wood Base 4.7Himalayan Glow Natural Pink Salt Lamp, Crystal Salt Lamp Night Light with (ETL Certified) Brightness Control Dimmer Switch, Wooden Base & Salt Lamps Bulb | 6-8 LBSLED White-Color Changing Pure Himalayan Salt Lamp 7 Inches Tall with USB Adaptor and Wooden Base Himalite Carnival of LightsLava Lite Classic Black Wax/Clear Silver Based Liquid Glass Metal Lava Lamp, New, Classic retro-style lava lamp for home, dorm room, or officeLava the Original 16.3-Inch Silver Base Lamp with Yellow Wax in Purple Liquid

-Weighted Blankets and Other Items: It’s been shown over the past decade how much a weighted force can help calm and soothe a person.
+Weighted Blankets and Gifts for Anxious Teens: It’s been shown over the past decade how much a weighted force can help calm and soothe a person, so a weighted blanket is a great gift for anxious teens.
 It’s like a hug you can give to yourself.
-Weighted blankets work in a way that’s similar to an OT technique called deep touch pressure therapy (DTP).
+Weighted blankets are more than just for comfort and work in a way that’s similar to an OT technique called deep touch pressure therapy (DTP).
 Pressure on the body can increase the release of serotonin in the brain.
 This neurotransmitter is sometimes called the “happy” chemical because it creates a sense of calm and well-being.
 Weighted blankets can also help a teen — or anyone for that matter — sleep better.
 Here are some of our favorite products:

 Calming Comfort ThermaComfort Weighted Hot Neck Shoulder Wrap- Deep Pressure Therapy, Herbal Aromatherapy, Comfort Fit Design- 3 lbsZZZhen Weighted Blanket – High Breathability – 48”72” 15LBs – Premium Heavy Blankets – Calm Sleeping for Adult and Kids, Durable Quilts and Quality ConstructionALANSMA Reversible Weighted Blanket for All Season, Luxury Velvet, Warm and Cool, Adult Kids 15Lb Weighted Blanket, Enjoy Sleeping Anywhere(Pink,15Lb)CARING IS COMFORT Weighted Hug Pillow – Soothing Keepsake Throw Pillow with Poetry Tag for GiftingWarmHug Weighted Blanket 17 lbs for Adult, 60